 For the majority of pregnant women, prenatal and postpartum issues are free from serious complications.
 Our Health System midwives have the resources of the entire health system available to provide the best care possible.
 Physicians are available to assist with complicated pregnancies and deliveries, but your midwife remains closely involved while working in consultation with a physician.

-Despite the ease of most deliveries, midwives are trained to handle situations that fall outside of the norm,” Ott said.
+Despite the ease of most deliveries, midwives are trained to handle situations that fall outside of the norm,” Lenzner said.
 “We will collaborate, consult and refer to physicians when needed to provide the best care for mom and baby.”

 Myth 5: Midwives only care for pregnant women.